WDI-SEA/notes/02-js-jquery/jquery-plugins/readme.md

 Plugins are pieces of code that someone else has written to extende jQuery's functionality.
 The most common plugin is jQuery UI.

-## Why aren't plugins just included in teh standard jQuery library?
+## Why aren't plugins just included in the standard jQuery library?
 * extra code that you don't use just bogs down your project
 * unopinionated -> customizable